Open call for curators: The 2017 CPPC Travel Award for Central America and the Caribbean

-The Colección Patricia Phelps de Cisneros (CPPC) and Independent Curators International (ICI) are pleased to announce an open call for curators: The 2015 Colección Patricia Phelps de Cisneros Travel Award for Central America and the Caribbean.
-In its fourth edition, this travel award will support a contemporary art curator based anywhere in the world to travel to Central America and the Caribbean to conduct research about art and cultural activities in the region.
+The Colección Patricia Phelps de Cisneros (CPPC) and Independent Curators International (ICI) announce The 2017 Colección Patricia Phelps de Cisneros Travel Award for Central America and the Caribbean.
+In its fifth edition, the curatorial research award will support a contemporary art curator based anywhere in the world to travel to Central America and the Caribbean to conduct research about art and cultural activities in the region.
 Intended to generate new collaborations with artists, curators, museums, and cultural centers in the area, this award will cover curatorial residencies, studio visits, and/or archival research.

-The CPPC Travel Award will support a curator to visit either one or multiple locations in Central America and the Caribbean.
-The travel period can be anywhere between three weeks and three months, and take place between May and November 2015.
+The CPPC Travel Award will support a curator to visit one or multiple locations in Central America and the Caribbean.
+The travel period can be anywhere between three weeks and three months, and take place between June and November 2017.
 The grant will cover costs of up to 10,000 USD.

-Application guidelines for the CPPC Travel Award can be found on ICI’s website.
+Application guidelines for the CPPC Travel Award can be found on ICI’s website in English and Spanish.
 Independent curators and those with institutional affiliations may apply.
 Applications from established and emerging curators (3+ years of professional experience) will be considered.
 A jury of professionals who live in, or have extensive knowledge of the region, will select the successful applicant.

 About the Colección Patricia Phelps de Cisneros